sanyal06/aws-labs-1/new.md

 We have just created one EC2 instance in our public subnet as jump server, now we would create another EC2 instance in public subnet as MyAppServer and one in private subnet as MyDBServer following similar steps.
 Go back to EC2 Dashboard now and click on Launch Instance.

-Creating the server for application
+Creating a server for hosting the Application

 * Amazon Machine Image: "Amazon Linux 2" (free tier eligible)
 * Instance Type: t2.micro